Find Senior Move Managers

 (3) When moving into a senior community or apt, usually the Program Director will invite your loved one(s) to visit before their move and get to meet the current residents or new residents who will be moving into their new apt or home.

-(4) Check out a Senior Center near their new community to explore their programs and meet new people - especially for those that are moving to a location where there are no activities provided - such as Senior Apts.
+(4) Check out Senior Centers near their new community to explore their programs and meet new people - especially for those that are moving to a location where there are no activities provided - such as senior living apartments.

 These are just a few tips to help your loved one(s) handle the difficult emotions they will be going through during their move - Be there for your loved one(s) or friends - just being their "sounding board" and easing their mind will make the transition a Success!